 As you can see, we use zod

 to define a schema.
 The schema is then used to parse our backend data (that we don't trust).
-We also define a type that is inferred off the schema.
-This means that we don't need to double handle schemas and types and they won't be out of sync.
+We also define a type that is inferred from the schema.
+This means that we don't need to double-handle schemas and types and they won't be out of sync.

 If the parsing fails, we can catch the error and process it higher up.
 The error thrown will give us details about what attributes failed validation and we can act accordingly.